jacobkrit/Docker-Data-Transfer/README.md

+**Note:** This is a simple application for easy transfer and execution of programs betwen different devices, necessary for lab purposes; to collect and store chemical data.
+I easily may adapt to more advanced and enterprise applications of data management tools.

-# Receive Data from STM32MP15 Microcontroller
+# Receive Data from STM32MP15 Microcontroller and store them into MongoDB

 ### Build & Execution
 `sudo docker -t serial_receiver .`